MobileMonkey 101: How to Choose the Right Widget in Conversation Design

 You can only add a tag for buttons that are assigned to a dialogue and URL.

-- Forms widget: Forms are formatted as a series of quick questions.
-Set up will be very similar to setting up a quick question widget, see details above for Quick Question to learn more.
-In a Form widget when you select multiple as an input, you cannot connect it to a dialogue unlike in a Quick Question widget.
+- Form widget: Forms are formatted as a series of quick questions.
+Set up will be very similar to setting up a Quick Question widget with key differences.

 - Typing widget: Use this to make you bot experience seem more human.
 It will show typing bubbles for a dictated amount of time so that it seems like a human is typing to the user.

-- Gallery widget: This is like an interactive menu.
+- Gallery widget: This is like a scrollable menu.
 It allows you to add photos, a title and description that users can scroll through to find what they are looking for.
-You can also add buttons below each image in Gallery widget and these buttons are like the ones in the Text Widget.
+You can also add buttons below each image in Gallery widget and these buttons are like the ones in the Text widget.

 - Navigate widget: Use this widget to send everyone, or just certain audiences, to a new dialogue at any point in the conversation flow.

-- Attachment, GIF, Image widgets: These are pretty self explainatory.
-Use these to make your bot more dynamic!
+- Attachment, GIF, Image widgets: These are pretty self explanatory.
+Add images, animated GIFs and attachments to your dialogue to make your bot more dynamic!